nushell/nushell.github.io/book/line_editor.md

 ```

 ::: tip
-You don't have to define the environmental variables using Nushell
+You don't have to define the environment variables using Nushell
 functions.
 You can use simple strings to define them.
 :::